-Eat Healthy for Less is a meal planning app (coming soon!) that will help you save money on groceries while achieving your nutrition goals.
+Eat Healthy for Less was a 2013 hackathon prototype of a meal planning app designed to help you save money on groceries while achieving your nutrition goals.

 Spending too much money on groceries?

 Worried about you and your kids eating right?

 Eat Healthy for Less will ask you a few questions about your goals and then zip you straight to a week's worth of dinner recipes and a shopping list with the groceries you need to make them.
 Ready to shop in 60 seconds!